Showing top 0 results 0 results found

 It’s all about scale.
 Once you get everything right when talking to one customer, it’s time to do it with six other customers, at the same time.

 And when you have more time, you can use it to help a greater number of customers.
-By shaving a couple of minutes here and there, you will be able to take on more and more cases or even take the initiative and offer proactive customer service.
+By shaving a couple minutes here and there, you will be able to take on more and more cases or even take the initiative and offer proactive customer service.

 Read on to see how to make that happen.